DC | MD | VA Cerebral Palsy Attorney

 - Brain hemorrhage before birth

 Was your child’s birth difficult?
 Did your child develop seizures, brain damage or CP after birth?
-Are you wondering if delays or medical errors caused your child’s injuries?
+Are you wondering if delays or medical negligence caused your child’s injuries?
 To learn if you and your child might be entitled to compensation, give us a call.
-Our D.C. cerebral palsy lawyer has extensive experience in these types of cases, and our team would be happy to meet with you for a free consultation.
+Our D.C. cerebral palsy lawyer has extensive experience in these types of cases, and our team wants to meet with you for a free consultation.

 Symptoms and Complications of CP in Children Who Suffered Birth Injuries